U.S. soldier wounded helping to overpower gunman on train in France

 The Belgian government is considering taking extra security measures, a spokesman said.

-Additional reporting by Andrew Callus, Elizabeth Pineau, Toby Sterling in Amsterdam, Barbara Lewis in Brussels and David Alexander in Washington Editing by Andrew Callus, Mark Trevelyan, Toni Reinhold
+Additional reporting by Andrew Callus, Elizabeth Pineau, Morade Azzouz, Pascal Rossignol, Toby Sterling in Amsterdam, Barbara Lewis in Brussels and David Alexander in Washington; Editing by Mark Trevelyan, Toni Reinhold and Ken Wills